 + Difficulty in understanding sarcasm and jokes

-From bumping into things and sometimes being a bit forgetful Warrior does show several dyspraxia type traits.
-While other characters get into their own accidents from time to time, Warrior has them beat.
+Warrior has all the other characters in the series beaten when it comes to accidents.
 On the positive side, he has demonstrated that he can come up with creative ideas and has a very strong will, especially to put things right if he makes a mistake.
-Warrior being non-human makes it difficult to draw up any more comparisons though.
-Also, the show only ran for 13 episodes before it was canceled so there isn’t much on the character development side.
+Warrior being non-human makes it difficult to draw up more comparisons though.
+The show lasted 13 episodes, so there isn’t much on the character development side.